 Some can even come for a home visit for your meeting, or ask you to show up at any of their local offices, whichever suits you best for the most convenient service.

 Since 2015 until today, the interest rates on equity release have been generally higher than standard mortgage rates.
 They are between 3.5% and 7% – and that could be the fixed rate for the life of your loan.

-The amount of interests you pay at the end of your equity release plan, however, depends on how long the scheme runs and the type you choose.
-Keep in mind that this will come to an end when you decide to sell your property, you die, or move into permanent care.
+The amount of interests you pay at the end, however, depends on how long the scheme runs and the type you choose.
+This will come to an end when you decide to sell your property, you die, or move into permanent care.

 With a limited lifetime mortgage for example, since you do not make any monthly repayments as the scheme goes on, interest charges can mount up quickly.
 Each year the interest due is added to the overall loan, and from then on, it accrues more interest.

-For example, if you have a fixed interest rate of 6%, an equity release loan will double in size after roughly 12 years.
-At 5% it can take about 14 years to double.
+For example, if you have a fixed 6%, an equity release loan will double in size after roughly 12 years.
+At 5% it can take about 14 years.